Robert-Hughes/SanctuaryPlayer/README.md

 * On Android and Twitch video - the blockers cover most of the video!
 Can we make these smaller?
 * when video not loaded (or failed to load), can't use menu!
 * For Twitch vod, if phone has been sleeping for a while (with internet off?) and then resume VOD, after a few seconds it shows an error and needs refreshing
+* Youtube blocker bar at the top doesn#'t seem to be tall enough to cover the video title